SvenHaedrich/dali_cli/README.md

 # dali_cli
-command line interface to control a DALI system
+Command line interface to control a DALI system.